Vector35/binaryninja-api/docs/guide/index.md

 |Upper Boundary|Highest address to end search for candidate base address|0xffffffffffffffff|
 |Points of Interest|Specifies types of points-of-interest to use for analysis (all, strings only, functions only)|All|
 |Max Pointers|Maximum amount of pointers to allow in each pointer cluster|0n128|

-### 4. Headers

-This section appears only in BinaryViews and the exact information depends on the view itself.
-PE headers are the most detailed and include such items as checksums, characterstics, and compiler strings.
-Addresses that existing in the virtual memory space of the file can be clicked to navigate to that location.

 ### 5. Libraries